Muhammad Hassan (wrestler): SmackDown! controversy and departure (2005)

-It was revealed in late July 2005 that UPN had pressured WWE to keep Hassan off of their network, effectively deleting him from SmackDown!.
-Hassan lost the match to The Undertaker at The Great American Bash on July 24, 2005, and was written off with The Undertaker doing a Last Ride through an open stage ramp onto a concrete floor where it was reported that he sustained serious injuries and had to be rushed to a nearby medical facility, apparently a solution aimed to end the Hassan character.
+It was revealed in late July that UPN had pressured WWE to keep Hassan off of their network, effectively deleting him from SmackDown!.
+Hassan lost the match to The Undertaker at The Great American Bash, and was written off with The Undertaker doing a Last Ride through an open stage ramp onto a concrete floor where it was reported that he sustained serious injuries and had to be rushed to a nearby medical facility, apparently a solution aimed to end the Hassan character.
 Several days later, WWE.com hosted a video of a kayfabe announcement from Theodore Long, where he reiterates the stipulation that Hassan would no longer appear on SmackDown!.
 Due to increasing public pressure, WWE was forced to later drop the character altogether, sending Copani and Daivari back to their developmental territories to alter their gimmicks.
 This resulted in huge fan backlash, mostly because Hassan was at the height of his notoriety.
-Copani was released from his WWE contract on September 21, 2005 and announced his retirement from professional wrestling.
-In subsequent years, it was revealed that Hassan had been planned to receive a major push, eventually winning the World Heavyweight Championship from Batista on August 21, 2005 at SummerSlam.
+Copani was released from his WWE contract on September 21, and announced his retirement from professional wrestling.
+In subsequent years, it was revealed that Hassan had been planned to receive a major push, eventually winning the World Heavyweight Championship from Batista on August 21 at SummerSlam.

 Independent circuit (2018)

 On April 28, 2018, Hassan returned to professional wrestling for the first time in thirteen years, appearing at The Dynasty event Dynasty King of Thrones, defeating Papadon.
-Hassan defeated Bin Hamin for the Dynasty Heavyweight Championship on June 6, but then immediately vacated the belt, due to inability to make shows consistently, out of respect to the fans and the company.
+Hassan defeated Bin Hamin for the Dynasty Heavyweight Championship on June 6, but then immediately vacated the belt.
 He returned to the promotion on September 29, defeating Sean Carr.
 In 2019 he would state in an interview that he would never wrestle again due to his other career as a principal.

 Personal life

 After leaving WWE, Copani went back to college and became an educator.
-He became a world history teacher at Hannibal High School in Hannibal, New York before becoming assistant principal at G Ray Bodley High School in Fulton, New York and currently principal of Fulton Junior High School.
+He became a world history teacher at Hannibal High School in Hannibal, New York, before becoming assistant principal at G Ray Bodley High School in Fulton, New York.
+In 2019, he was principal of Fulton Junior High School.
+As of 2024, Copani is the Director of Human Resources for the Fulton City School District.

 In July 2016, Copani was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.

 Other media

 In 2011 and 2012, Copani's graphic novel he wrote with Shad Gaspard of Cryme Tyme, Assassin & Son, won several awards for best original independent graphic novel.
 Gaspard came up with the original concept/premise and wrote the screenplay along with Copani.
 The series is said to be a modern version of Kazuo Koike's Lone Wolf and Cub.

+In May 2025, Hassan appeared on a Vice's Dark Side of the Ring episode titled "Becoming Muhammad Hassan".